keyestudio/KS0801-Keyestudio-STEM-Programming-DIY-Button-Piano-Learning-Kit/docs/ESP32/ESP32.md

 ### 4.1 Introduce to Piano

 In this project, you will embark on the journey of piano exploration.
-With seven buttons connected on the board and each one corresponding to one tone, we will learn how to build a basic piano that may open the door to a wonderful world of tone.
+With eight buttons connected on the board and each one corresponding to one tone, we will learn how to build a basic piano that may open the door to a wonderful world of tone.

 ![img](img/67.png)